Choosing an estate agent is one of the biggest steps you make when selling your home. And a lot of it comes down to fees.

 We think that you’re the best person to sell your home — you know it better than anyone and nothing beats the personal touch.
 But if you can’t or don’t want to show buyers around, that’s completely fine.
 We offer a hosted viewing service.
 Not interested?
 That’s OK.
 We’ll still list your home and help you manage the sale every step of the way — you just take care of the viewings.

 Haggling down your estate agent fee is a completely normal practice.
 Even if they sound insistent at first, even if their fee is written in the materials they give you, it’s worth trying to negotiate — it could save you thousands.
+Typical estate agent fees are often less (sometimes far less) than their first offer.

 The most important thing is that you feel like you’re getting good value for your money, no matter what rate you end up with.
 (We think it should be 0%, but that’s just us.)
 But how do you get there?